 Los Angeles, CA 90089-0915

-*Please do not send any official test scores or other application documents to the East Asian Studies Center.
+*Please do not mail any official test scores or other application documents to the East Asian Studies Center.
 Follow the instructions on the USC Graduate Admissions website and send all documents their office and upload supplemental documents through the online application.

 As a part of a cooperative program between USC and UCLA, graduate students may be eligible to take courses at the other school as part of their degree program.
 Please see the USC/UCLA Resource Sharing Program Cross-Enrollment Procedures for USC Students.